Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Introduction

 High energy gamma ray astrophysical transients are short-lived bursts of hard X-rays or gamma rays, that produce dramatic changes in intensity on time scales ranging from milliseconds to weeks.
 These are usually produced by the most extreme conditions in our universe, like massive stellar explosions, compact object mergers, magnetospheric reconnections in neutron stars, solar activities, etc, and, hence, are a tool for probing deep into the mechanisms behind our high energy Universe.
 Some of the extensively observed and studied gamma ray transients include Gamma Ray Bursts (GRBs, \citealt{Fermi_GRB_catalog_2020}), Terrestrial Gamma-ray Flashes (TGFs, \citealt{Fermi_TGF_catalog_2018,Agile_TGF_catalog_2020}), Solar Flares (SFLAREs, \citealt{Fermi_solar_flare_2014}), Soft Gamma ray Repeaters (SGRs, \citealt{SGR_Review_2011,SGR_catalog_Integral_2014}) etc.

-The Fermi Gamma-ray Space Telescope \citep{Meegan_2009}, launched on June 11, 2008, is designed to study high-energy transients, particularly gamma-ray bursts (GRBs).
+The Gamma-ray Burst Monitor (GBM) \citep{Meegan_2009} launched on June 11, 2008 onboard the {\it Fermi} Gamma-ray Space Telescope was designed to study high-energy transients, particularly gamma-ray bursts (GRBs).
 It continuously monitors nearly the entire sky across a broad energy range from a few keV to several MeV.
 An extensive open source database known of detected and classified triggers is publicly available.

 The automatic classification of transients detected by {\it Fermi} Gamma ray Burst Monitor (GBM) currently follows a two-step process.
 The first step involves an onboard classification performed almost instantly (1-5s) by the flight software\citep{Meegan_2009}.
 This system utilises a combination of event localisation, spectral hardness ratios, and McIlwain L-coordinates, applying Bayesian analysis to assign a probabilistic classification to each transient.
 In the second step, once the flight software is triggered, a subset of the event data is transmitted to ground-based centres, where further analysis and classification are conducted on the ground.
 The ground based analysis can take tens of seconds to a few minutes to complete \citep{thompson2024Fermi}.
 In the era of multi-messenger astronomy, where transient events are often unpredictable and short-lived, rapid and accurate identification is critical to enable timely follow-up observations.
 Such swift classification facilitates coordinated observations across multiple observatories and wavelengths, as well as through different messenger channels like neutrinos and gravitational waves.
 Therefore, there is a pressing need for alternative, faster, and more efficient approaches to transient classification that can complement or enhance existing systems.